-You’re sitting in your coworker Lana’s apartment with her, your girlfriend and Lana's girlfriend, watching Demonic Toys.
-You all just got out of work at Burger Hub and are drinking to forget the night’s events – you accidentally hooked up the soda machine’s CO2 line to a propane tank, making several customers spontaneously combust.
+You're sitting in your coworker Lana's apartment.
+Lana, her girlfriend and your girlfriend are all there, and you're all watching Demonic Toys.
+You all just got out of work at Burger Hub and are drinking to forget the night's events - you accidentally hooked up the soda machine's CO2 line to a propane tank, making several customers spontaneously combust.

-Sitting next to you, opposite Lana, is your girlfriend, who's naked and covered in blood because she’s an adult abortion (an offshoot of the adult baby subculture).
+Sitting next to you, opposite Lana, is your girlfriend.
+She's naked and covered in blood because she's an adult abortion (an offshoot of the adult baby subculture).
 Her umbilical cord stretches out the door, down the hall and into the parking lot, beyond which it could go pretty much anywhere.

-“The scene where the homeless girl climbs out of the air duct to tell the other protagonists the toys are demonic reminds me of our dates,” she says, referring to how she climbs out the first drive-thru window at Burger Hub into your car, has sex with you in the drive-thru line, then climbs back into the store through the second window.
-You’ve always thought of these “dates” as a dig at your sexual prowess (the average wait time between windows is 60 seconds), but she maintains that the climbing-out-one-aperture-into-another routine is a way of coming to terms with her traumatic first birth – she was born to a lesbian couple while they were having sex and ended up trapped in her other parent’s womb for a month.
-Still, she knows the reference upsets you and probably made it as revenge for forgetting one of her birthdays.
+"The scene where the homeless girl climbs out of the air duct to tell the other protagonists the toys are demonic reminds me of our dates," she says, referring to how she climbs out the first drive-thru window at Burger Hub into your car, has sex with you in the drive-thru line, then climbs back into the store through the second window.
+You've always thought of these "dates" as a dig at your sexual prowess (the average wait time between windows is 60 seconds), but she maintains that the climbing-out-one-aperture-into-another routine is a way of coming to terms with her traumatic first birth.
+Her mother is a lesbian and unknowingly gave birth to her while having sex with her girlfriend, so she ended up trapped in her mother's girlfriend's womb for a month.
+Still, she knows the reference upsets you and probably made it as revenge for forgetting the second of her two birthdays.

 "How did you become a lesbian?" you ask Lana, knowing your girlfriend hates references to lesbianism.